corneliusweb/sneakers/README.md

 - Products are rendered dynamically, **NOT** hard-coded.
 The data lives in `./src/constants/index.ts`
 - By simply adding other **Product objects** to the array, you'll have multiple products rendered with individual states.
 - Users can add, and manage multiple products in their cart.
-- This project features extensive reusable component.
+- This project features many reusable components.
 Therefore, future expansion/completion is made easy.

 ### Screenshot